Updated: Oct 22, 2021

 “Write the story that’s in your heart and not the one you think will make you the most money.” – Brenda Jackson

 Write A Strong Query Letter

 A query letter is essentially a cover letter for your manuscript.
 It tells the agent who you are and what your work is about.
 The agent, based on the query, will decide whether or not to go forward with you.
 Inserted above is a sample query letter that contains a formal salutation and a paragraph including the genre, word count, and comparable titles.
 The body of the letter is the longest part, and it lays out the premise and story idea of the manuscript.
 Use the second to last paragraph to tell the agent a bit more about you and then deliver a fond farewell.
 Don’t forget to leave your name and contact information.
 A strong query letter is the first step to getting the agents attention.

 Write A Strong Manuscript

 Sometimes agents will take a sample along with your query letter (it depends on the agent).
 And a lot of agents only take the query letter—at first.
 After the agent has seen your strong query and wants to read part of your work, they’ll ask for a sample of the actual pages, usually the first few pages or chapters (or a full manuscript).
-When you submit those pages, make sure they are FREE of errors, read really well, and are presentable.
+When you submit those pages, make sure they are FREE of errors and formatted to the agent's liking.
 Remember, these agents read thousands of samples a year.
-Be impressive in your writing and make sure the manuscript is polished and organized before you even pursue an agent.
 They will ask for samples if your letter is strong, sometimes.

 Prepare Other Materials